sayan801/pulse-sms-tizen/DIST_NOTES.md

 Then connect to the watch and install the app package:

 ```
-# connect to the watch
+# connect to the watch (it took me a number of tries and watch restarts to get it to connect and prompt me to accept the certificate to debug on my machine)
 $ sdb connect 192.168.86.34:26101

 # verify the watch is connected